 One reason is the decrease in estrogen leads to an increase in inflammatory molecules called tumor necrosis factor (TNFa).
 Especially if you’re one of the millions of people living with arthritis, this means you may experience significantly more stiffness, inflammation, and pain during menopause.
 In case you missed it, inflammation is pretty much the worst.
 Scientists believe it may contribute to an array of ailments, from Hashimoto’s thyroiditis to depression to arthritis.

-But the good news is CBD has proven anti-inflammatory properties.
-Using it as a health supplement, in conjunction with low-impact exercise and an anti-inflammatory diet, could be a game-changer, reducing inflammation as well as pain.
+But the good news is CBD has proven it can effectively support a healthy inflammatory response.
+Using it as a health supplement, in conjunction with low-impact exercise and an anti-inflammatory diet, could be a game-changer.

-CBD’s regenerative properties may likewise help strengthen bones and slow the progression of age-related bone loss and osteoporosis.
+CBD’s ability to help support the body’s regenerative properties may likewise help strengthen bones and slow the progression of age-related bone loss and osteoporosis.
 Researchers believe osteoclasts, the cells that break down bone tissue, have a cell receptor, GPR55, that accelerates bone degeneration.
 CBD blocks this receptor.

 Hot flashes and night sweats are another uncomfortable reality for most menopausal women.
 These symptoms are caused by neurochemical changes in the hypothalamus, which controls the body’s blood vessel dilation and sweat response.
 Basically, the body’s thermostat is ultra-sensitive and can go into overdrive when the temperature increases by as little as 1.5 degrees.